Riib11/Associahedra/on_netting.md

 # Netting K6

 `K6` lies in on a 5-hyperplane in `R^6`.
 This means that even after transforming to `R^5` and then projecting into `R^4`, it is difficult to visualize.
-An approach to resolving this is to, rather than visualizing `K6` in its exact realization, breaking it down into a net, which satisfacorily lies in `R^3`.
+An approach to resolving this is to, rather than visualizing `K6` in its exact embedded realization, breaking it down into a net of the embedded 3-faces, which satisfacorily lies in `R^3`.

+The net corresponds to a spanning tree, where the nodes of the tree are all of the 3-faces of the embedded `K6`, where two 3-faces are connected if they have a 2-face in common.
+In the embedding of the net, adjacent 3-faces will be connected by their common 2-face.
+Intuition may guess that the fits won't be perfect, like their must be some 4D curvature that makes the net not fit together right, but that intuition is wrong.
+Any spanning stree will generate a net.